-It may be common knowledge that high-sugar, high-fat foods (think: fried food, milkshakes, pastries, cakes and cookies) aren’t good for your waistline, but could they also be harming your brain?
-A new study has found that eating foods high in fat and sugar, along with aging, could increase the risk of Alzheimer’s.
+It may be common knowledge that high-sugar, high-fat junk food (think: fried foods, milkshakes, pastries, cakes and cookies) aren’t good for your waistline, but could they also be harming your brain?
+For older adults, mounting research indicates that a diet high in processed foods — food full of fat, sugar, cholesterol and artificial ingredients — could increase the risk of Alzheimer’s disease for aging adults.

-Scientists from Brock University in Ontario, Canada used mice to test whether diet affects the chances of developing Alzheimer’s.
-For thirteen weeks, they gave one group of mice a diet high in fat and sugar, and another group a normal diet.
-When they measured the inflammation levels in the hippocampus, the brain’s memory center, and the prefrontal cortex, the area of the brain responsible for decision-making and social behavior, they found that the brains of the mice given the high-fat, high-sugar diet had more inflammation, cellular stress and insulin resistance—which is associated with degenerative brain diseases like Alzheimer’s.
+In a 2018 study, scientists from Brock University in Ontario, Canada used mice to test whether diet affects the chances of developing Alzheimer’s.
+For thirteen weeks, they gave one group of mice a diet high in fat and sugar, and another group a normal diet, according to study results published in Physiological Reports.

-In the control group, inflammation levels rose, too, which the researchers interpreted as a sign that diet isn’t the only factor at play—aging itself may cause inflammation.
-But the evidence shows that a poor diet may increase the effects of aging, according to the study authors.
+In the control group, inflammation levels in the brain rose, too, which the researchers interpreted as a sign that diet isn’t the only factor at play: Aging itself may bring about inflammation, potentially causing some people to develop Alzheimer’s.

 “These results add to our basic understanding of the pathways involved in the early progression of [Alzheimer’s] … and demonstrate the negative effects of a [high-fat, high-sugar] diet on both the prefrontal cortex and hippocampal regions,” the study team wrote.